Vision Zero

 • January 2023: Denver City Council votes to decriminalize jaywalking, acknowledging the reality that “jaywalking” is what people often have to do to navigate car-centric communities and that the criminalization of jaywalking has led to racist and discriminatory enforcement.
 Learn more about the Freedom to Walk and Roll: Denverite, Westword, Denver Post

 • December 2021: Denver City Council passes an ordinance reducing neighborhood speed limits from 25 miles per hour to 20 miles per hour.
 The likelihood of serious injury or a fatality in a traffic crash increases the faster a vehicle is moving, and lowering the speed limits on neighborhood streets helps keep everyone safe.
-Learn more about 20 is Plenty.
+Learn more about 20 Is Plenty.

 microphone icon